Early pregnancy home management advice

 Some common causes of bleeding and pain in early pregnancy are:

-- Bleeding from the implantation site - as the pregnancy attaches itself into the endometrium (lining of the womb) it may cause some blood vessels of the uterus (womb) to bleed.
-This is also called a ‘threatened miscarriage’.
+• Bleeding from the implantation site (where the pregnancy has attached into the endometrium (lining of the womb).
+It may cause some blood vessels of the uterus (womb) to bleed.
+Miscarriage symptoms are sometimes called a 'threatened miscarriage', but it does not mean you definately will miscarry.

-- Ectopic pregnancy - a pregnancy outside of the uterus (womb), usually in a fallopian tube that carries the egg to the womb from the ovaries.
-Symptoms include vaginal bleeding, abdominal pain, rectal (back passage) pain and diarrhoea.
+• Ectopic pregnancy - a pregnancy outside of the uterus (womb), usually in a fallopian tube that carries the egg to the uterus from your ovaries.
+Symptoms include vaginal bleeding, abdominal pain, rectal (back passage) pain and diarrhoea (liquid poo).

-- A haematoma - this is a small area of bleeding, like a bruise, next to the pregnancy sac.
+• A haematoma - this is a small area of bleeding, like a bruise, next to the pregnancy.
 A haematoma may be reabsorbed by the body or come away naturally as vaginal blood loss.

-- Trauma to the cervix (neck of the womb) - during pregnancy, tissues become rich in blood supply and soften.
-Because of this, any slight trauma to the cervix can cause bleeding.
-(This may occur after sexual intercourse).
+• Trauma (damage) to your cervix (neck of the womb) - during pregnancy, tissues become rich in blood supply and soften.
+Because of this, any slight trauma to your cervix can cause bleeding.
+This may happen after sex.

-- Infection in the vagina - common infections like thrush or other infections may cause bleeding from the vagina in small amounts described as ‘spotting’.
+• Infection in your vagina - common infections like thrush or other infections may cause bleeding from your vagina in small amounts described as ‘spotting’.

-- Constipation - this is a common cause of pain in early pregnancy.
-The bowel becomes lazy because of the effect of the pregnancy hormones, and you may find that you go to the toilet to open your bowels (have a poo) less frequently.
-This causes a build-up of poo in the bowel, which leads to abdominal pain.
+• Constipation - this is a common cause of pain in early pregnancy.
+Your bowel becomes lazy because of the effect of the pregnancy hormones, and you may find that you go to the toilet to open your bowels (have a poo) less often.
+This causes a build-up of poo in your bowel, which leads to abdominal (tummy) pain.

 What should I do next?

-Taking pain relief such as Paracetamol for any back or abdominal pain you might have, is perfectly safe.
-It is important to wear sanitary pads only and not tampons if you are experiencing vaginal bleeding.
+Taking pain relief such as paracetamol for any back or abdominal (tummy) pain you might have, is perfectly safe.
+It is important to only use sanitary pads and not tampons or menstrual cups if you have vaginal bleeding.

-If you have had vaginal bleeding, please take a repeat pregnancy test 1 week after the bleeding stops.
+If you have had vaginal bleeding, please take another pregnancy test one week after the bleeding stops.
 If the pregnancy test is negative, or if the test is positive and you are still experiencing symptoms please contact EPAU, who will be able to offer you further advice and support.

 What should I do if my symptoms change or I need further advice?

-If your pain gets worse and is not managed with pain relief such as paracetamol, or your bleeding increases, please contact EPAU (Monday to Friday, 8am - 4pm) or the Gynaecology Inpatient Ward if outside of these times.
+If your pain gets worse and is not managed with pain relief such as paracetamol, or your bleeding increases, please contact EPAU (Monday to Friday, 8am to 4pm.
+Closed Bank holidays) or Ward B11 if outside of these times.

 If you develop any of the following:

-seek help immediately by phoning 999 or come back to the Urgent and Emergency Care Centre (A&E).
+seek help immediately by phoning 999 or come back to the Urgent and Emergency Care Centre.

 Contact details